JeremyBYU/UnrealRooftopLanding/README.md

 #### Computer Vision Testing Collection Points

-~2000 images for RandomWorldSeed3 and RandomManhattanDistribution each.
 Pitch range is offset by 5.
 Basically not only is the data different but it captured at different angles.
 Probably overkill but still.

 1. `poi generate -m assets/maps/point_cloud_map.geojson -o assets/collectionpoints/collection_points_cv_test.npy -ri 500 -pr 35 80 -yd 45`